Code-Institute-Submissions/fitipedia/README.md

 * As a user, I want to read a list of many different fitness terminologies.
 * As a user and fitness enthusiast, I want to follow the dictionary's work and potentially get in touch with them.
 * As a user, I want to see some examples of words in the dictionary.
-* As a user who is knowledgeable about fitness or wants to thank other users for their content, I want to register for an account
+* As a user who is knowledgeable about fitness or wants to thank other users for their content, I want to register for an account and engage with others.
-* As a returning user, I want to sign in and create some entries, edit one of my existing entries or upvote/downvote another user's entry
+* As a returning user, I want to sign in and create some entries, edit one of my existing entries or upvote/downvote another user's entry.
-* As a user, I mistakenly enter an invalid URL
+* As a user, I mistakenly enter an invalid URL.
-* As a user, I enter a URL that only registered and logged in users can access
+* As a user, I enter a URL that only registered and logged in users can access.

 ##### Registered Users